Geothermal

 Exploration drilling took place in 2022 and 2023, with further testing of the waters throughout 2023 and 2024.
 After positive exploration results, a decision was made to progress this to a pre-commercial lithium production facility.

-The final depth of the borehole was around 2km, with a lithium grade of 100ppm, and a final borehole temperature of 70 degrees.
+The final depth of the well was around 2km, with a lithium grade of 100ppm, and a final well temperature of 70 degrees.

-The Mineral Planning Authority at Cornwall Council provided temporary permission for exploration work, under the submission number PA22/00830 and permission was sought from the Environment Agency.
+The Mineral Planning Authority at Cornwall Council provided temporary permission for exploration work under the submission number PA22/00830 and permission was sought from the Environment Agency.
 Full planning for the pre-commercial site was approved in February 2025 by the Mineral Planning Authority at Cornwall Council under submission number PA24/06661.
+A non-material amendment for the project was approved in September 2025 to drill both wells from the same drill pad.
+This can be viewed with submission number PA25/05631.

 Further sessions will be held as the project progresses.